qkzk/fm/development.md

 - [ ] FIX: focus lost.
 Dual, open new window, move mouse, focus is on right side
     - [ ] Needs more testing
 - [x] FEAT: configure fuzzy finder colors with menu style
+- [ ] BUG: can't copy a file to its parent ???

 ### Other ideas